GSA/digitalgov.gov/content/authors/victoria-wales/_index.md

 email: "victoria.wales@gsa.gov"

 # Bio — keep it under 50 words
-bio: "Victoria Wales has over 15 years of strategic integrated communications and public affairs experience, eight with the U.S. General Services Administration (GSA).
-At GSA's Centers of Excellence (CoE), Wales oversees strategic communications and change management at customer agencies.
-She is currently managing an Organizational Change Management work stream at the Eunice Kennedy Shriver National Institute of Child Health and Human Development."
+bio: "Victoria Wales has over 15 years of strategic integrated communications and public affairs experience, nine with the U.S. General Services Administration (GSA).
+At GSA’s Centers of Excellence (CoE), Wales oversees strategic communications and change management at customer agencies.
+She is currently detailed at the Department of Health and Human Services, Office of the Assistant Secretary of Public Affairs as a Digital Campaign Lead working on the COVID-19 and Flu Pandemic Public Education Campaign."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""